AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: Touch
 **Components:**   :: V, S
 **Duration:**     :: Instantaneous
-You touch a creature and end one condition on it: Blinded, Dazed, Deafened, Paralyzed, or Poisoned.
+You touch a creature and end one Condition on it: Blinded, Dazed, Deafened, Paralyzed, or Poisoned.

 \column